 Facing an IRS audit is a terrifying experience for most taxpayers.
 Knowing that an IRS agent plans to thoroughly review your records and put you on the spot with difficult questions can be overwhelming.
 Our tax attorneys are experienced in representing both individuals and businesses in IRS audits, including representation in the initial audit process, the administrative appeal process, and challenging audit results in both U.S. Tax Court and U.S. District Court.

 We invite you to contact us to schedule a consultation with a tax attorney.

 We are committed to delivering results for our clients.
-We invite you to review a sample of representative IRS audit matters we have resolved for our clients.
+We invite you to review a sample of Offer in Compromise cases that we have successfully resolved for our clients.
 All cases are different and the summaries below should not be interpreted as a prediction or guarantee of success or specific results.

 Client failed to respond to an IRS audit for tax year 2011 and $93,567 in additional tax ($168,516 with penalties and interest) was assessed.
 Because Client did not respond to the audit, file a timely appeal with the IRS, or file a Petition in U.S. Tax Court, the IRS took collection action against Client, including levy and garnishment.
 Client then hired DeWitt Law for representation.
 An audit reconsideration claim was filed with the IRS and the tax liability (including penalties and interest) was reversed in full.
 See Image

 Represented self-employed contractor in field audit covering a 3-year period.
 Client had limited records so business mileage, supplies, and contract labor expenses had to be re-constructed.
 The IRS proposed a six-figure tax assessment in its original audit report.
 Case was appealed and the IRS reversed virtually all of the proposed assessment, allowing the re-constructed expenses.

 Audit of Tax Preparer Resulting in No Additional Tax